-All funeral arrangements are under the direction of Marlon Peavy of Peavy Funeral Home in Blountstown (ph.
+All arrangements are under the direction of Marlon Peavy at Peavy Funeral Home in Blountstown (ph.
 674-2266).

 [Full Story »]

 Cecil Paul Baggett, 72, of Altha, Florida, passed away Tuesday, June 16, 2015, at his home after a lengthy illness.

 Born in Altha, June 27, 1942, Cecil was the son of Arthur Baggett and Mary (Phillips) Baggett Carpenter.
 He was a veteran of the United States Army serving during the Vietnam Conflict and worked for several years as a well driller on oil rigs.